 Can clutter actually lead to unhappiness?
-It seems like a dramatic statement, but there is definite truth to these words.
-According to one psychologist, the “clutter effect” is very real, and it can negatively impact the way you feel about your overall well-being and happiness.
+It seems like a dramatic statement, but there could be a lot of truth to these words.
+According to psychologist Susan Krauss Whitbourne, Ph.D., the “clutter effect” is very real, and it can negatively impact the way you feel about your overall well-being and happiness.

 Most of us spend a lot of time in our homes, so it make sense.
 We might not even realize it, but those piles on the floor and cluttered countertops really can leave us with an underlying feeling of mess, disorganization, and even frustration.

 I can definitely relate.
 When my house is freshly clean and organized, I’m much calmer and satisfied.
 On the flip side, when the pet hair is piling up or the laundry has been ignored, I’m far more irritable.